wangxt1314/Rotated-quadtree/README.md

 This repository contains the R implementation of the **rotated quadtree spatial partitioning framework** developed for the study:

-**“Spatially adaptive estimation of multi-layer soil temperature across China using a rotated-quadtree ensemble modeling approach (2010–2020)”**
+**“Spatially adaptive estimation of multi-layer soil temperature at a daily time-step across China during 2010-2020”**

 The code constructs **six rotated quadtree structures** at different orientation angles and exports the resulting polygons as shapefiles.
 These partitions are used to train localized machine-learning models for high-resolution soil temperature (Ts) prediction.